Backtesting Trading Strategies Everything You Need to Know

 Genetic Algorithm or Machine Learning

 A genetic algorithm takes massive amounts of inputs and attempts to mix and match to find the best possible combinations (crude simplification).
 In theory, it is generating new ideas for you.
-This is the core behind Build Alpha algo trading software which I will describe later.
+This is the core behind Build Alpha no code algo trading software which I will describe later.

 Machine learning works in much the same way and can also be thought of as a way to create new trading ideas or a predictive model.